The links below correspond to screens in the software.

 Do not enter the same income twice.
 That is, do not enter it both with wages and with the Business asset.
 That would be double counting.

-If the person has two wages, click the “add wage” button, located below the wage data entry fields, for each additional wage.
+If the person works two jobs, click the "add wage" button, located below the wage data entry fields, for each additional job.

-By default, the software assumes that the wage income is subject both to FICA and Medicare taxes.
+By default, the software assumes that the wage income is subject to State, FICA, and Medicare taxes.

-On the “more” screen, you can also change assumptions that relate to cash flow projections, including the rate of growth of wages.
+On the "more info" screen, you can also change assumptions that relate to cash flow projections, including the rate of growth of wages (which is assumed to be the same as the anticipated rate of inflation).

 The filing status in the current year is used in the child support guideline calculation.

-The software may ask for the filing status in future years in case you are doing cash flow projections.
+The software may ask for the filing status in future years, which is used for cash flow projections.

-If you do not see an entry here for filing status in future years, it will also be found on the Background & Child screen.
+If you do not see an entry here for filing status in future years, it will also be found on the Parties & Children screen.

-It also includes public assistance income and new spouse income, neither of which will count for child support guideline purposes, so that we can keep all similar items together.
+The program also asks here about public assistance income and new spouse income.
+These do not count for child support purposes, but we ask them here so that you can keep all similar items together.

 Public assistance and new spouse income do flow to the Budget Report and to tax calculations, as appropriate.